pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-add.md

 : Bucket Name to which the task belongs.
 The bucket needs to exist in the selected plan.
 Specify either `bucketId` or `bucketName` but not both.

 `--startDateTime [startDateTime]`
 : The date and time when the task started.
+This should be defined as a valid ISO 8601 string. `2021-12-16T18:28:48.6964197Z`

 `--dueDateTime [dueDateTime]`
 : The date and time when the task is due.
+This should be defined as a valid ISO 8601 string. `2021-12-16T18:28:48.6964197Z`

 `--percentComplete [percentComplete]`
 : Percentage of task completion.
 Number between 0 and 100.
   - When set to 0, the task is considered _Not started_.
   - When set between 1 and 99, the task is considered _In progress_.
   - When set to 100, the task is considered _Completed_.

 `--assignedToUserIds [assignedToUserIds]`
 : The comma-separated IDs of the assignees the task is assigned to.
-Specify either `bucketId` or `bucketName` but not both.
+Specify either `assignedToUserIds` or `assignedToUserNames` but not both.

 `--assignedToUserNames [assignedToUserNames]`
 : The comma-separated UPNs of the assignees the task is assigned to.
-Specify either `bucketId` or `bucketName` but not both.
+Specify either `assignedToUserIds` or `assignedToUserNames` but not both.

 `--description [description]`
 : Description of the task